OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-community.md

     - To see the local build, copy the link and paste it into your browser.
     - In order to leave the local build, use `control + c` in the terminal.

-- Add every member of the Integration team as reviewers to every pull request.
-  Make sure that only 2 reviewers are **required** to merge the pull request.
+- When you create your PR, please add every member of the Integration team as reviewers.
+With that said, please note that only two approving reviewers are **required** to merge your pull request.

 - Two reviews should be selected for each PR.
 One reviewer from the creator’s team and one reviewer from the integration team.
 Both reviewers should